9 Best VPN Services in 2023 — Our Experts Tested 300+ VPNs

 Since it advertises a network of nearly 30,000 self-owned servers equipped with the latest tech, we expected fast speeds.
 Private Internet Access delivered.

 Not only are PIA’s speeds high enough for swift downloads, but they’re also fast enough to stream in HD with little to no buffering or lag.
 Its geoblock-busting technology allowed me to access Netflix US and UK, Disney+, Hulu, Amazon Prime Video, and several other streaming sites.

-You can connect up to 10 devices at once with a PIA subscription, and it’s compatible with all major platforms.
+You can connect as many devices as you like with a PIA subscription, and it’s compatible with all major platforms.
 I like that its Chrome extension offers a cookie blocker to prevent tracking as you browse.
 Split tunneling is also available, but only on desktops and Android (not iOS).

 Great Customer Support and Resources